Updated March 31, 2017

 Panic attacks are frequently cited on applications for disability, generally along with other psychiatric conditions, such as depression and one or more phobias, such as agoraphobia.
 It has been estimated that about 10% of the general public may experience one panic attack per year, and about one in sixty individuals in the US suffers from panic disorder at one time in their lives.

 Generally, panic attacks are short, intense episodes of extreme fear or psychological distress.
+Some people describe them as a short period of apprehension or terror with a sense of doom.
 Symptoms may include heart palpitations, shortness of breath, sweating, hyperventilation, choking, paresthesias (a tingling sensation), and a multitude of other symptoms that may lead an individual to think they are dying or going insane.

 A panic attack is different from normal feelings of being extremely worried or "stressed out," in that it occurs suddenly, without any warning, and without any way to stop it, and that the level of fear is way out of proportion to the actual situation.